pavelsolis/Replication-Folder/README.md

 - After this, the next time you try to clone, pull, push, etc. from the terminal, it will ask you for your GitHub user and password (which you will only need to provide once).
 Note: If you have a personal access token (see below), enter it instead of your password in order to perform Git operations over HTTPS.

 All Git commands have the following syntax: git verb options.
+Here is a useful [Git cheat-sheet](https://gist.github.com/davfre/8313299).

 Note: Git commands only work when (in the terminal) you are in a folder that contains a Git repository, otherwise the terminal will send an error message
 ```bash